 Because of the COVID-19 pandemic, many in-person Special Olympics events were adapted for digital environments, and Brightspot provided a modern platform to generate timely content like training videos and health articles created specifically for individuals with intellectual disabilities to engage remotely.
 Investing in this technological infrastructure during this crisis has been critical in allowing Special Olympics to meaningfully connect with its athletes.

 “The launch of our redesigned site and our migration to Brightspot could not have come at a better time,” remarked Rick Jeffrey, Special Olympics Virginia President.
-“With in-person practices and competitions canceled because of COVID-19, having a modern content business platform has allowed us to effectively pivot our content strategy and transition our key fundraising initiatives—Polar Plunge and Dulles Day Plane Pull—into high-impact virtual events.”
+“With in-person practices and competitions canceled because of COVID-19, having a modern CMS has allowed us to effectively pivot our content strategy and transition our key fundraising initiatives—Polar Plunge and Dulles Day Plane Pull—into high-impact virtual events.”

 “Partnering with Special Olympics to connect athletes, caregivers, coaches and volunteers to useful content is incredibly important, especially as we know Special Olympics is a critical part of many athletes’ lives,” said David Gang, CEO and Co-Founder of Brightspot.
 “We’re happy to continue over a decade of work with them to ensure they’re building a great online presence.
 With Brightspot powering an easy-to-navigate web experience, Special Olympics can better reach stakeholders to ensure they’re providing the most important information in a seamless and fast way.”

 By leveraging Brightspot’s multisite capabilities, building multiple properties within a single instance, and reusing the front-end, Special Olympics created efficiencies within the movement and maintained brand consistency.